tangentially/gryphon-scan/README.md

 ~~- laser to camera distance should be equival~~
 ~~- laser lines should be vertical~~
 ~~- laser lines should cross at platform center~~
 - platform center should be in the middle of horizontal axis of camera image
 - platform rotation axis should be vertical in camera image and parallel to image plane
 - platform should be perpendicular to rotation axis

+**Upd 1.**
-Upd 1.
-For Gryphon Scan laser planes position and tilt does not affect point cloud misalignment.
+ - For Gryphon Scan laser planes position and tilt does not affect point cloud misalignment.
 During some tests i move lasers left-right back-front tilt etc and this does not cause point clouds misalign.
+ - Platform extrinsics is critical.
+Experiments amount is not enough to be sure but it seems platform calibration with pattern in the middle of the platform produces better results.

 ------------------------------------------